-Coarctation of the aorta is a congenital heart defect where there is a narrowing, or constriction, in a portion of the aorta, the vessel that takes blood from the heart to the rest of the body.
+Coarctation of the aorta (CoA) is a congenital heart defect where there is a narrowing, or constriction, in a portion of the aorta (the major blood vessel the major blood vessel that takes blood from the heart to the rest of the body).
 This narrowing forces the heart to pump harder to move blood through the aorta and may restrict blood to the lower body.

 About Coarctation of the Aorta

-Coarctation of the aorta is diagnosed when there is a narrowing, or constriction, in a portion of the aorta, the vessel that takes blood from the heart to the rest of the body.
+Coarctation of the aorta (CoA) is diagnosed when there is a narrowing, or constriction, in a portion of the aorta (the major blood vessel that takes blood from the heart to the rest of the body).
 This narrowing causes the heart to pump harder to move blood through the aorta and to the rest of the body, which may restrict blood to the lower body.

 Symptoms of Coarctation of the Aorta

 Children are more likely to exhibit symptoms earlier if the narrowing is more severe.
 While some children may show symptoms as babies, others may not have any symptoms until they are in elementary school or even during adolescence.
-Coarctation of the aorta symptoms may resemble other conditions.
+CoA symptoms may resemble other conditions.
 Speak with your child’s doctor or make an appointment with a pediatric cardiologist if any abnormalities are detected.